Last updated on July 10th, 2021 at 08:53 am

-In deciding whether or not to undertake technical debt retirement projects, organizations are at risk of making inappropriate decisions because of a synergy between the reification error and confirmation bias.
+In deciding whether to undertake technical debt retirement projects, organizations risk making inappropriate decisions because of a synergy between the reification error and confirmation bias.
 Together, these two errors of thought create conditions that make committing appropriate levels of resources difficult.
-And in those cases in which resources are committed, there is a tendency to underestimate costs, which can lead to an elevated incidence of failures of technical debt retirement projects.
+And when organizations do commit resources, they tend to underestimate costs.
+That underestimate can elevate the chance of failure in technical debt retirement projects.

 The reification error and confirmation bias